elmar-hinz/TYPO3.Blog/Administration/LocalDomain.rst

 Conception
 ==========

-The file `/etc/hosts` doesn't work with an asterix with `OS X`.
-By a file named `/etc/resolver/dev` I can register the address `127.0.0.1`, the address of a local DNS for the top level domain **dev**.
+The file :code:`/etc/hosts` doesn't work with an asterix with `OS X`.
+By a file named :code:`/etc/resolver/dev` I can register the address `127.0.0.1`, the address of a local DNS, for the top level domain **dev**.

 `Dnsmasq` is the choice, as it is easily installed by `Homebrew` and as easily to configure.
-In this case all it needs to do, is to serve the address `127.0.0.1` for all subdomains of `dev`, as we need a proxy for the next step.
+In this case all it needs to do, is to serve the address :code:`127.0.0.1` for all subdomains of **dev**, as we need a proxy for the next step.

 Differnt ports of the Vagrant machine shall serve for different domain names.
 This is out of the service of a DNS.
 A proxy can do this.
 My choice is